 10. Reliability of the Tour Operator

 This is the most important consideration when picking the package.
 No matter you pick an economical package or an Executive program, make sure you pick the tour operators who are honest and upfront.
 You want tour operators who deliver what they promise.
 There would be small challenges here and there as things are often unpredictable during Hajj but as long as your tour operator is making a sincere effort to rectify the situation you should be fine and your time at Hajj will be spent with peace of mind focusing only on your prayers and Hajj rituals.
 Talk to people who have used a certain travel company before and get their feedback.
 There are companies who would offer you a stay at a 5-star hotel and then switch you to a 3-star hotel away from Haram.
 If you complain then they will remind you that its Hajj so to leave it for the sake of Allah.
 To me, that is cheating and deceitful.
 Our experience with Dar el Salam was great, we selected it based on the feedback we received from our friends.
 This company does not cut corners and they do their best to serve their pilgrims.
-We received what was promised and sometimes even more than our expectation.
+We received what was promised and sometimes even more than our expectations.
 They also have their areas for improvement but that would be with any type of business or organization however I do believe that they offer one of the best Hajj packages from the USA and Canada.

-Those who are planning their Hajj in 2019, I wish them good luck in picking their Hajj package.
+For those who are planning their Hajj in 2019, I wish them good luck in picking their Hajj package.
 Please also refer to out 2019 Hajj Packages Comparison